Federal Crime & Related Proceedings Practice Note (CRIME-1)

 - Federal Court Rules 2011 (Cth) (“Federal Court Rules”); and

-- Federal Court and Federal Circuit Court Regulation 2012 (Cth) (“Regulations”).
+- Federal Court and Federal Circuit and Family Court Regulations 2012 (Cth) (“Regulations”).

 1.3 Parties and practitioners dealing with criminal proceedings should be particularly familiar with the Criminal Proceedings Rules.
 Those rules are designed, as far as practicable, to provide a single set of rules for the conduct of criminal proceedings in this Court.
 They address most of the issues which are likely to arise on a day-to-day basis in criminal proceedings, including: